We may receive compensation when you click on links to products from our partners.

 If you’re new to running a business, then getting employment law advice solicitors to assist and advise you with your business and clients is something you should definitely be considering.
 This is because you want to make sure that you’re doing everything by the book.
 If you are found to be working unfairly, or your staff to be doing so then you could land yourself in a lot of trouble.
 Stay above the books, and even offer your clients or customers the chance to check it themselves through your website (if you have one) or in-store.

 Making sure that you and your staff are taking the correct holidays, on at least the minimum wage, and have a safe working environment is important for the workplace.
 It will also be an attractive quality for potential new employees.

 4. Staff Morale

 Treating your staff with the respect that you expect them to give you is key to improving your business.
 It’s a well-known fact that happy staff performs better than people who are unhappy in their workplace.
 There is always something that people don’t like when it comes to their jobs, some sort of task that is tedious and frustrating, so why not roll your sleeves up and show them that you’re willing to do the dirty work too.
 Spread it out so that it doesn’t just fall upon one person to do all of the tedious tasks.

-Treating your staff to rewards once you have hit targets is a fantastic way of showing them that you appreciate all of the hard work they put in for you.
+Treating your staff to corporate custom awards once you have hit targets is a fantastic way of showing them that you appreciate all of the hard work they put in for you.
 This could be with a minor pay rise, a staff do, or something for the workplace like a coffee machine.

 Being an empathetic boss is another way of keeping your staff happy.
 Although you shouldn’t bring troubles from home into work, we all have issues that need to be dealt with at some point.
 If a member of staff has an ill child or member of the family, be empathetic and allow them to sort things out without feeling like they may lose their job.
 Of course, though, be careful not to be walked all over.